ehendrix23/tesla_dashcam/README.rst

 * Saving of options
 * Option to specify resolutions as an argument
 * Option for end-user layout
-* Use timestamp in video to determine order instead of file name
 * Use timestamp in video to ensure full synchronization between the 3 cameras
 * Develop method to run as a service with --monitor option
 * Allow for scanning if there are new folders and process if there are